aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivottable/_index.md

 ### columnHeaderCaption {#columnHeaderCaption--}

-Gets the Column Header Caption of the PivotTable.
+Gets and sets the custom Caption of the Column Header of the PivotTable.

 ```javascript
 columnHeaderCaption : string;